frankthelen/rools/README.md

 }
 ```

-TL;DR

-Technically, this is achieved by observing the facts through ES6's new `Proxy` and `Reflect` APIs.
+*Technically*, this is achieved by observing the facts through ES6's new `Proxy` API.

 ### Todos